playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <!-- tabs:end -->

-# Conditionally Rendered UI Via Directives
+# Conditionally Rendered UI via Directives

 The examples we've used to build out basic directives have previously all mutated elements that don't change their visibility; these elements are always rendered on screen and don't change that behavior programatically.